 Due to the community focus of a health hub it may not be best situated on the hospital site.
 We are working with the wider health community to identify the best sites for the new health hubs.

 We are currently considering whether Dorset County Hospital is a suitable site for a health hub.

 What are the next steps?

 The multi-storey car park will free up the space to expand ED and CrCU and move forward with plans for the hub.
-This work is underway and the car park should be completed in summer 2022.
+This work is underway and the car park construction was completed in summer 2022.

 During February and March 2022, we invited the public and staff to give feedback on our site development plans.

 Click here to read our statement of community involvement, including all the feedback we received.

 Our Outline Business Case (OBC) for the new ED and CrCU was approved by the Government and we have been granted full planning permission,